-ABN AMRO Group N.V. (referred to as ABN AMRO Group) is the parent company of ABN AMRO Bank N.V. and a related consolidated group of companies (referred to as the Group or ABN AMRO).
-ABN AMRO Group is a public limited liability company, incorporated under Dutch law on 18 December 2009, and registered at Gustav Mahlerlaan 10, 1082 PP Amsterdam, the Netherlands.
+ABN AMRO Bank N.V. (referred to as 'ABN AMRO Bank') is a leading Dutch bank, providing financial services in the Netherlands and abroad, together with its consolidated group of entities.
+ABN AMRO Bank is a public limited liability company, incorporated under Dutch law on 9 April 2009, and registered at Gustav Mahlerlaan 10, 1082 PP Amsterdam, the Netherlands.

+All ordinary shares in ABN AMRO Bank N.V., representing 100% of the voting rights, have been held by ABN AMRO Group N.V. since 9 April 2009.
 As at 31 December 2015, all shares in the capital of ABN AMRO Group are held by two foundations: NLFI and STAK AAG.
 On that date, NLFI held 77% and STAK AAG held 23% of the shares in the issued capital of ABN AMRO Group.
 Both foundations have issued depositary receipts for shares in ABN AMRO Group.
 Only STAK AAG's depositary receipts are issued with the cooperation of ABN AMRO Group and traded on Euronext Amsterdam.

-ABN AMRO provides a broad range of financial services to retail, private and corporate banking clients.
+ABN AMRO Bank provides a broad range of financial services to retail, private, commercial and merchant banking customers.
 These activities are conducted primarily in the Netherlands and selectively abroad.

-The Consolidated Annual Financial Statements of ABN AMRO Group for the annual period ended 31 December 2015 incorporate financial information of ABN AMRO Group N.V., its controlled entities, interests in associates and joint ventures.
-The Annual Financial Statements were prepared by the Managing Board and authorised for issue by the Supervisory Board and Managing Board on 15 March 2016.
+The Consolidated Annual Financial Statements of ABN AMRO Bank for the annual period ended 31 December 2015 incorporate financial information of ABN AMRO Bank N.V., its controlled entities, interests in associates and joint ventures.
+The Annual Financial Statements were prepared by the Managing Board and authorised for issue by the Supervisory Board and Managing Board on 15 March 2015.